 Who We Are

-It's for the people who want to overcome those issues that we are here.
-Mental Health Recovery Services of Warren & Clinton Counties (MHRS) is the local board of mental health and addiction services, one of 51 boards across Ohio.
-Our job as outline by the Ohio Revised Code is to plan, fund, monitor, and evaluate services and programs for people seeking help, and to promote the benefits of treatment and recovery.
+Mental Health Recovery Services of Warren & Clinton Counties (MHRS) is the local board of mental health and addiction services (also called ADAMHS board).
+As outlined in Ohio Revised Code Chapter 340, MHRS plan, fund, monitor, and evaluate services and programs for people seeking services.
+Here's how we do that:

 MHRS was formed in 1969, after Ohio lawmakers passed legislation creating community mental health boards.
 Over the years, MHRS and other boards received additional responsibilities, forming what are known now as alcohol, drug addiction, and mental health services (ADAMHS) boards.